-I did not over-complicate things by adjusting for inflation since CPP income is expected to be properly indexed with Canadian CPI anyway, so the above table illustrates gross before-tax (again, for simplicity) accumulation of money from the CPP (after maximum contributions) over the years, with each colored line representing a different starting age.
+I did not over-complicate things by adjusting for inflation since CPP income is expected to be properly indexed with Canadian CPI anyway, so the above table illustrates gross before-tax (again, for simplicity) accumulation of money from the CPP (after maximum contributions) over the years, with each colored line representing total money accumulated from different starting ages.
 This chart would be apt if your plan were to simply spend every dollar of income from CPP or put them into a savings account earning 0% interest.
 Essentially, you're concerned with extracting the greatest total amount of raw dollars from the CPP over your life time.

 Where the lines cross:

-- Starting at age 60, collecting the $8868/a reduced amount versus starting at age 65 collecting the standard $13,860/a, you'd have to make it past age 73 to see the benefit from an age 65 start.
+- Starting at age 60, collecting the $9036/yr reduced amount versus starting at age 65 collecting $14,112/yr, you'd have to make it past age 73 to see the benefit from an age 65 start.

-- If you make it past age 81, the accumulation of money when choosing an age 70 start ($236K, again not counting inflation or deducting for tax) exceeds what could have accumulated after an age 65 start ($235K).
+- If you make it past age 81, the accumulation of money when choosing an age 70 start exceeds what could have accumulated after an age 65 start.

 Chart 2 - 3% real growth factored in